abrahasin99/abrahasin99/README.md

 ## Hi there 👋
+Learning how to learn fast and adopt new technologies.
+The journey of a thousand miles begins with one step.

 <!--
 **abrahasin99/abrahasin99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.